dr-jts/poetry/canoeing.md

 Loud ring the hills about and all
 The shallows are abandoned.

-## The Song My Paddle Sings, by Emily Pauline Johnson
+## The Song My Paddle Sings - Emily Pauline Johnson

 West wind, blow from your prairie nest,
 Blow from the mountains, blow from the west.